bollu/ppsspp-help/input/index.md

 *`Hybrid + Bicubic`*:  Combines the effect of Hybrid and Bicubic.

+__Deposterize__

-__Deposterize__ [TODO: Really don't know what it do :/]
+[TODO: Really don't know what it do :/]

 #### Texture Filtering ####

-PSP games were made to run at 480x272, and rendering them at other resolutions sometimes causes artifacts like little lines at the boundaries of textures.
+PSP games were made to run at 480x272, and rendering them at other resolutions sometimes causes problems like little lines at the boundaries of textures.
 This can sometimes be worked around by tweaking filtering settings.

-__Anisotropic Filtering__: [TODO]
+__Anisotropic Filtering__:

+[TODO]

 __Texture Filter__

 *`Auto`*: Treat filtering on objects just like original PSP.

 *`Nearest`*: Forces Nearest Filtering on the whole screen.
-It sharpens the 2D spirites and text, but the 3D graphics looks worse with it.
+It sharpens the 2D sprites and text, but the 3D graphics looks worse with it.

 *`Linear`*: Forces Bilinear Filtering on the whole screen.
-Basically smoothes the HUD and 2D, but can cause artifacts.
+Basically smoothes the HUD and 2D graphics, but can cause artifacts.

 *`Linear on FMV`*: Forces Bilinear Filtering on videos only.